-With respect to our anti-GDF15 platform, we have exclusively licensed certain patent rights from St. Vincent's, which include a granted U.S. patent directed to a method of increasing appetite and/or body weight upon administering an effective amount of an anti-GDF15 antibody (patent expiration 2029).
+With respect to our anti-GDF15 platform, we have exclusively licensed certain patent rights from St. Vincent's, which include a granted U.S. patent directed to a method of increasing appetite and/or body weight upon administering an effective amount of an anti-GDF15 antibody, which is expected to expire in 2029.